 people living under a double-rainbow

-LGBT people with an Autism Spectrum Disorder have two separate rainbows — and two separate coming out stories.
-There are times when an autistic will not come out as LGBT, and vice-versa.
+LGBTQI+ people with an Autistic diagnosis have two separate rainbows — and two separate coming out stories.
+There are times when an autistic will not come out as LGBTQI+, and vice-versa.
 The challenges for each minority group are great, and being a double-social minority can be especially tough.
 Education and peer support goes a long way in helping to navigate these challenges, and make for a smoother trip on the social highway.
 That’s the premise of Twainbow — people living under a double-rainbow.

 Louis lives under the double-rainbow and is an executive operations consultant.
 He founded the consulting firm Kiraly Molnár Jansen and is an author, artist, former elected official and professor emeritus.

-Tony lives under the double-rainbow and advocates for the rights of LGBTI individuals in Africa and the Netherlands.
-He is an expert in technology, with a focus on video editing and graphic design.
+Tony lives under the double-rainbow and advocates for the rights of LGBTQI+ individuals in Africa and the Netherlands.
+He is proficient with many desktop and web applications, and other technologies.

-Although Twainbow frequently uses the shortened “LGBT+” to describe our community, we fully advocate for all members of our community including, but never limited to:
+Although Twainbow frequently uses the shortened “LGBTQI+” to describe our community, we fully advocate for all members of our community including, but not limited to:

 Lesbian – A female- identified person who is attracted romantically, physically, or emotionally to another female-identified person.

 Gay – A male-identified person who is attracted romantically, physically, or emotionally to another male-identified person.